-Whistleblowers can externally report a public interest wrongdoing at het Huis voor Klokkenluiders.
-It is also possible to seek external advice from het Huis voor Klokkenluiders.3
+Whistleblowers can externally report a public interest Wrongdoing to het Huis voor Klokkenluiders ("the House for Whistleblowers", the Dutch Whistleblowers Authority).
+It is also possible to seek external advice from het Huis voor Klokkenluiders.4

-In addition to het Huis voor Klokkenluiders, Wrongdoings can also be reported to other external reporting channels.
+In addition to het Huis voor Klokkenluiders, Wrongdoings can also be reported through other external reporting channels.
 For example:

-- the Dutch Central Bank ('DNB'); - the Dutch Authority for the Financial Markets ('AFM'); - the Dutch Data Protection Authority ('AP'); and - the Netherlands Authority for Consumers and Markets ('ACM').4
+- the Dutch Central Bank ('DNB'); - the Dutch Authority for the Financial Markets ('AFM'); - the Dutch Data Protection Authority ('AP'); and - the Netherlands Authority for Consumers and Markets ('ACM').5

-Please refer the websites of the organizations mentioned above to determine what the appropriate external channel is for the specific case.
+Please refer to the above-mentioned parties' websites to determine the appropriate external channel.